gregcaporaso/microbiogeo/doc/notes/permanova.rst

 The permutational multivariate analysis of variance (PERMANOVA) method is a computer program for testing the simultaneous response of one or more variables to one or more factors in an ANOVA experimental design on the basis of any distance metric.
-It returns a R value and a P value.
+It returns a F value and a P value.

 The first thing it does is calculate the distances between each pair of sampled units to obtain a distance matrix.
 It then calculates the test-statistics from this according to the relevant experimental design.